 Shaken, not stirred: The health benefits of giving up alcohol for a month

 Then there’s the impact drinking can have on your health goals.
 If you’re trying to lose weight or just generally improve your health in 2018, ditching alcohol could help you see results right away, says Atkinson.
 Just take the calories, for starters.
-Depending on its alcohol content, one IPA could have close to 200 calories.
+Depending on its alcohol content, one IPA could have more than 200 calories.
 Throw back a few a week and it really adds up.